 One of the most valuable features of your health plan is the network of doctors and hospitals you can access for your health care.
-When a doctor is "in-network," it means that he or she has worked with our health plan on a mutually agreed upon rate for the services they deliver.
+When a doctor is in-network, it means they have worked with our health plan on a mutually agreed upon rate for their services.

 In contrast, doctors who are not in-network have not.
 That's why going out-of-network can be like driving a car without brakes - you have little control over the amount of money you spend for your care.
 Some disadvantages include:

-- You don't have the benefit of pre-negotiated rates for your health care. - Out-of-network doctors and hospitals can charge market price, which means you may have to pay the difference between your plan's allowable rate and the rate the doctor or hospital bills in full.
-Be aware: Costs above the plan's allowable rate and the billed amount do not apply toward your maximum out-of-pocket cost. - You don't get to count out-of-network charges against your in-network deductible. - You may also have to deal with extra paperwork because doctors outside of Aetna's network may require you to file your own health care claims.
+- You don't have the benefit of pre-negotiated rates for your health care. - Out-of-network doctors and hospitals can charge market prices, which means you may have to pay the entire difference between your plan's allowable rate and the rate the doctor or hospital bills.
+Be aware: costs above the plan's allowable rate don't apply toward your maximum out-of-pocket. - You don't get to count out-of-network charges against your in-network deductible. - You may also have to deal with extra paperwork because out-of-network doctors may require you to file your own health care claims.